sxkadamn/BleachArenas/README.md

    ```

 ## Usage
-After successfully compiling BAuction, you can use the generated JAR file in your Spigot server plugin directory.
+After successfully compiling BleachArenas, you can use the generated JAR file in your Spigot server plugin directory.

 ## Contributing
 Feel free to contribute to the development of BAuction by submitting issues or pull requests.